-Dr. Aras is, as of the date of this Base Prospectus, serving as the Vice President of the High Advisory Council of TUSIAD and is a Member of the Higher Advisory Board of Darüşşafaka Cemiyeti.
+Dr. Aras is, as of the date of this Base Prospectus, serving as the Vice President of the High Advisory Council of TUSIAD and is a Member of the Higher Advisory Board of Darüşşafaka Cemiyeti and the Board of Trustees of Boğaziçi University Foundation.